London Underground

-The London Underground (also known simply as the Underground or by its nickname the Tube) is a rapid transit system serving Greater London and some parts of the adjacent home counties of Buckinghamshire, Essex and Hertfordshire in England.
+The London Underground (also known simply as the Underground or as the Tube) is a rapid transit system serving Greater London and some parts of the adjacent home counties of Buckinghamshire, Essex and Hertfordshire in England.
+It is part of the network of transport services managed by Transport for London.

-The Underground has its origins in the Metropolitan Railway, the world's first underground passenger railway.
-Opened on 10 January 1863, it is now part of the Circle, District, Hammersmith & City and Metropolitan lines.
+The Underground has its origins in the Metropolitan Railway, opening on 10 January 1863 as the world's first underground passenger railway.
+Despite sulfurous fumes, the line was a success from its opening, carrying 9.5 million passengers in the first year of its existence.
+The Metropolitan is now part of the Circle, District, Hammersmith & City and Metropolitan lines.
 The first line to operate underground electric traction trains, the City & South London Railway in 1890, is now part of the Northern line.

-The network has expanded to 11 lines, and in 2020/21 was used for 296 million passenger journeys, making it one of the world's busiest metro systems.
-The 11 lines collectively handle up to 5 million passenger journeys a day and serve 272 stations.
+The network has expanded to 11 lines with 250 mi of track.
+However, the Underground does not cover most southern parts of Greater London; there are only 33 Underground stations south of the River Thames.
+The system's 272 stations collectively accommodate up to 5 million passenger journeys a day.
+In 2023/24 it was used for 1.181 billion passenger journeys.